ashishacker49/devops/README.md

 This is my First file from Ubuntu for Learning Devops

-git add
+git add -> staging

-git commit
+git commit -> commited on local repo git status -> check the changes

-git push
+git push -> pushed on remote server